hkumarmk/boshifier/README.md

 # Boshifier: To help continously deploy bosh releases

+Create concourse pipelines based out of the deployment configurations provided.

 Here is the basic workflow at this moment
 * User to keep bosh releases and deployment manifests in git repos
 * User to run Boshifier any of the supporting modes (see below) providing the following details
-  * Credentials to target bosh director
+  * Credentials to target bosh directors
   * Credentials to target concourse
-  * Deployment configuration
+  * Deployment configurations
     * Release[s] git repo urls and branch
     * Bosh deployment manifest repo, branch and path
     * Stemcell[s]
+  * Targets to be deployed with

 Once boshifier get the request, It create a pipeline to said concourse target which does below stuffs